RazrFalcon/resvg/docs/svg2-changelog.md

 - [x] An [`isolation`](https://www.w3.org/TR/compositing-1/#isolation) property.
 - [ ] `left`, `center` and `right` variants to `refX` and `refY` properties of the [`marker`](https://www.w3.org/TR/SVG2/painting.html#MarkerElement) element.
 - [x] An `auto-start-reverse` variant to [`orient`](https://www.w3.org/TR/SVG2/painting.html#OrientAttribute) property of the [`marker`](https://www.w3.org/TR/SVG2/painting.html#MarkerElement) element
+- [x] The `image-rendering` can appear as a presentation attribute with additional possible values.
+Currently, there is only best-effort support for "pixelated".
 ### Changed

 - [x] Markers can be set on all shapes and not only on `path`.